alexandroid000/talks/nasco/nasco.md

 What technologies does your co-op use for **decisionmaking**, **document sharing**, and **bookkeeping**?

-When do these work well, and when do they fail?
+When do these work well, and when are they frustrating?

 \large